mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/sta.png">
         <p>
-          A day before my birthday, on 1st of November 2017, the third edition of my book "Switching to Angular" got published!
+          A day before my birthday, on the 1st of November 2017, the third edition of my book "Switching to Angular" got published!
         </p>
         <p>
-          It incorporated the latest changes introduced by Angular version 5 and introduced additional improvements such as introduction to structural typing, alignment to the new `StaticInjector` API and many others.
+          It incorporated the latest changes introduced by Angular version 5 and incorporated additional improvements such as introduction to structural typing, alignment to the new <code>StaticInjector</code> API and many others.
         </p>
         <p>
           I am very thankful to the Angular team for their assistance during the alignment to the latest changes introduced to the framework.
 They are a constant inspiration!